tkamlapur/OBITT/README.md

 Supports SMEs in transitioning towards Industry 4.0 by providing a scalable and affordable solution.
 Enables real-time decision-making through data-driven insights.
 This system not only addresses the current inefficiencies in inventory management but also aligns with the global push towards sustainable and smart manufacturing practices.
 With a focus on accessibility and affordability, it empowers SMEs to compete effectively in an increasingly digitalized market.

+You can begin committing to the repository based on the pseudocode provided.
+Share with your colleagues to contribute by their expertise.